 As for the boundaries between spring and autumn days, I used the midpoint of the traditional climatological seasons.
-Spring days can occur from Jan 16 through July 15.
+For this study spring days can occur from Jan 16 through July 15.
 Autumn days can occur between July 16 and Jan 15.
-I have no strong feelings or statistical reasoning for this decision – it simply felt like the fairest way to go.

-I should also mention that the calculation of the daily averages for all of the days from 1990-2019 were made using an average of all 24 hourly observations for that day (midnight to midnight local time).
-This is not the most common way that daily averages are usually calculated.
+It should also be clarified that the calculation of the daily averages for all of the days from 1990-2019 were made using an average of all 24 hourly observations for that day (midnight to midnight local time).
+This is not the most common way that daily averages are calculated.
 Most of the time an average of the high and low temperature for the day are used (similar to what I did to establish the daily averages as detailed above).
-This decision was made mainly because I already had these daily averages calculated from another project, and I do believe them to give a better sense of the weather for the entire day than the high+low/2 method.
+These two methods do not produce significant differences in the classification of days using the methods described above.

 When the seasons happen - a probabilistic view...

 From a climatological perspective the seasons in the Northern Hemisphere are chunked into 3-month long periods with winter running from December-February, spring from March-May, summer from June-August, and autumn from September-November.
 On any given year, however, the days on which we experience weather typical of a given season are not confined to those neat boxes.
 The charts below attempt to shed some light on when weather typical of each season is most likely to occur.

 Summary of Seasonal Length

 Here's a concise view of the relative length of each season in Islip, NY from 1990-2019.
 As can be seen on the charts for each individual year, these days did not occur consecutively despite the appearance on the graph - the bars merely show the total number of days in each season regardless of when they occurred.